-Failover Testing: There may be a case when the server is expecting heavy traffic and having heavy use and heavy traffic at the peak time involving lots of data transfer.
+Failover Testing: There may be a case when the server is expecting heavy traffic and has heavy use and heavy traffic at peak times involving lots of data transfer.
 In such scenarios, it may happen that the available server may become unable to render service to all the requests that come to it.

 |Post On:||Failover Testing|

 |Get Updates:||Software Testingo Telegram Group|